XRPLF/xrpl-dev-portal/content/concept-history-sharding.md

 **Tip:** Ripple recommends using NuDB for the shard store (`type=NuDB`).
 NuDB uses fewer file handles per shard than RocksDB.
 RocksDB uses memory that scales with the size of data it stores, which may require excessive memory overhead.

-**Tip:** While both validator and tracking (or stock) `rippled` servers can be configured to use history shard stores, Ripple recommends adding history sharding only for non-validator nodes to reduce overhead for validator nodes.
+**Tip:** While both validator and tracking (or stock) `rippled` servers can be configured to use history shard stores, Ripple recommends adding history sharding only for non-validator `rippled` servers to reduce overhead for validators.
 If you run a validator and want to manage ledger history using sharding, run a separate `rippled` server with sharding enabled.

 For more information, reference the `[shard_db]` example in the [rippled.cfg configuration example](https://github.com/ripple/rippled/blob/master/doc/rippled-example.cfg).